Oishya Sakai Kyuba Gyuto Chef’s Knife Review

 Food Performance

-This Oishya chef knife sliced effortlessly through soft tomatoes.
+This Oishya chef knife slicing effortlessly through a soft tomato.

 I made some pretty decent guacamole with this knife.
 There were hiccups on some foods, but overall this was great for getting a lot of different fruits and vegetables minced down into consistent sizes.